digonalha/tibia-autoloot/README.md

 > chmod +x autoloot.py

 and use the 'Keyboard > Apps Shorcuts' to create a command shortcut.
-The command will be like that:
+The command will be like

 > /bin/bash -c "/path/to/file/autoloot.py"